andrewbranch/blog/posts/2019-02-16_Overengineering_A_Blog.md

 My goals for the interactive code blocks were for them to be:

-- lighter weight and more native-feeling than Monaco Editor,
+- lighter weight and more native-feeling than Monaco Editor (e.g., no custom scrollbar),
 - perfectly syntax highlighted—no regex approximations,
 - able to inspect type information of identifiers and see compiler diagnostics,
 - able to be linked together so one can reference symbols defined in the previous,